ironbar/hungry_geese/reports/04_Modeling.md

 ### Goal

-On a first step I'm going to develop or download from the forum hand-coded agents.
+On a first step I'm going to develop or download from the forum hard-coded agents.
 This will allow to implement the ranking system.

 ### Links